Refugees in Greece work together and build communities

 "They came from war, by smugglers to the sea.
 We believe that the refugees have a lot of experience.
 They can organise [community activities] by themselves.
 We wanted to change the image of refugees."

-Most Jafra members are women, who have organise a knitting room.
+Most Jafra members are women, who have organised a knitting room.
 They sold clothes for a small income.

 Other members work in building or plumbing.